mkang30/EyeSpy/README.md

-# Getting Started with Create React App
+# EyeSpy - Live gaze prediction web app via webcam

+We present EyeSpy, a web application that uses live webcam data to predict and visualize user gaze.
+It utilizes the face landmarks (with iris) detection model from
+TensorFlow.js and an original multiple-regression model to make gaze estimations.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## To Run:

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
+In `EyeSpy` directory, run `npm install` from terminal -- this will install the `node_modules` folder needed to run the app.

+Once you have successfully installed the required modules, `cd src` and call `npm start` to run the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+### Other Available Scripts:

 ### `npm test`